-False Claims Act & Whistleblower Defense
+False Claims Act and Whistleblower Defense

 - Representing Tesla in qui tam action asserting FCA violations by more than two dozen automakers, contractors, and subcontractors for alleged violations of U.S. immigration law.
 Also represented Tesla in related U.S. Attorney’s Office investigation, which resulted in the government declining to intervene in the qui tam action.